aayush-jain18/oversampling-data/README.md

 synthetic data that encapsulates similar statistical properties and maintains same referential integrity and correlation co-coefficients.

-## Main Features
-Here are just a few of the things that Synthetic Data Generation tool does well:

-  - Easy handling of Input data, supports multiple input formats such as delimited separated files, database connections, excels.
-  - Oversamples the Input Data using SMOTENC.
-  - Generates and draws a statistics relation for input data and output data. for comparison of synthetic data vs input data

 ## Getting Started

 These instructions will get you a copy of the project up and running on your